nsum/ms3-hotel-task-manager/README.md

 - There was a bug on mobile (specifically IOS) where when you click on item in dropdown select list, wrong item gets selected.
 Also dropdown caret is positioned wrong.
     - Fixed by adding Alvin Wang's select.js file to scripts (full credit in 'Credits')
+- Date picker sometimes on click enables manual entry instead of popping up calendar to choose from.
+    - Rarely happens and didn't fix
 - Had to refactor tasks list half-way through the project after adding slideToggle click event to ul.
     Idea was for tasks to be hidden until "show tasks" button was clicked.
 It would then show collapsable li of tasks, but it didn't work until I reorganized divs and li's a lot to make it work.